xmos/xcommon_cmake/doc/api_reference/variables.rst

 Variables
 ---------

-CMake XCommon relies on named variables which can be set for application and library code.
-These variables must be set before calling the :ref:`cmake-xcommon-functions`.
+XCommon CMake relies on named variables which can be set for application and library code.
+These variables must be set before calling the :ref:`xcommon-cmake-functions`.
 The order in which the variables are set does not matter.

 Applications